Ozzy Osbourne: Media appearances

 In October 2009, Osbourne published I Am Ozzy, his autobiography.
 He said ghost writer Chris Ayres told him he had enough material for a second book.
 A film adaptation of I Am Ozzy is also in the works, and Osbourne said he hoped "an unknown guy from England" will get the role over an established actor, while Sharon stated she would choose established English actress Carey Mulligan to play her.

 A documentary film about Osbourne's life and career, entitled God Bless Ozzy Osbourne, premiered in April 2011 at the Tribeca Film Festival and was released on DVD in November 2011.
 The film was produced by Osbourne's son Jack.
 On 15 May 2013 Osbourne, alongside the current members of Black Sabbath, appeared in an episode of CSI: Crime Scene Investigation titled "Skin in the Game".
 The History Channel premiered a comedy reality television series starring Ozzy Osbourne and his son Jack Osbourne on 24 July 2016, named Ozzy & Jack's World Detour.
 During each episode Ozzy and Jack visit one or more sites to learn about history from experts, and explore unusual or quirky aspects of their background.

 Osbourne appeared in a November 2017 episode of Gogglebox alongside other UK celebrities such as Ed Sheeran, former Oasis frontman Liam Gallagher, and Labour Party leader Jeremy Corbyn as part of Channel 4 and Cancer Research UK's Stand Up to Cancer fundraising campaign.
 In November 2017, Osbourne signed on as an ambassador of the rock-themed online Metal Casino, founded by metal music fans in August 2017.
 In February 2019, Osbourne's merchandising partner announced that Ozzy would have his own branded, online slots game as part of the NetEnt Rocks music-themed portfolio.

 In 2020, Osbourne voiced King Thrash, king of the rock trolls, for the animated movie Trolls World Tour.

-Ozzy announced his final autobiography in July 2025, titled Last Rites, scheduled to be released on October 7.
+Ozzy announced his final autobiography in July 2025, titled Last Rites, it was released on 7 October.